Creating goodwill & great work since 1999

-The good and great actually started years before the official unveiling of Sussner Design Company.
-Derek has spent a career creating thoughtful, effective and standout solutions for his clients.
-Integrity, talent and an unforced manner of caring and “we’ve got this” makes the Sussner behind the Design an industry favorite.
-Derek’s’ role ranges from positioning to planning to creative direction to strategically walking clients down the most fruitful, bump-free path.
+Derek has a 20+ year career of creating thoughtful, effective and standout solutions for his clients.
+As founder and tone-setter of SDCo, D. Sussner makes full use of his complementary right- and left-brain skills.
+Clients are wrapped in an invisible cocoon of well-earned confidence, genuine concern and a “we’ve got this” attitude—all emanating from the fella with his name on the door.
+Derek’s role ranges from positioning to creative direction to strategically walking clients down the most scenically successful and bump-free thoroughfare.
 Derek believes that the best moments and smartest results happen when people work with passion and purpose aimed at mutual goodness.

 Tessa’s refreshing account management style is informed by a strong background in design.
-From her domain at SDCo HQ, Tessa manages materials, muscles the clock and most importantly, makes every client feel that they are Sussner Design Company’s one and only client.
+As Partner and Co-Owner of SDCo, Tessa manages materials, muscles the clock and most importantly, makes every client feel that they are Sussner Design Company’s one and only client.
 T. Sussner brings a highly machined order and inordinate amount of good nature (and yes, some sarcasm) to the SDCo operation.
 On a daily basis, Tessa engineers amazing bridges between client and firm and vendor and resource and the next what-the-heck moment.
 The lucky few have actually witnessed her move objects with her mind.

 - Works extremely well with others, including the other Sussner.